Ginden/blinkstick-node-v2/README.md

 - Dreaded `could not get feature report from device` - this error occurs somewhere in the `node-hid` library and its dependencies, and is most likely to occur when calling methods in tight loops.
 See https://github.com/node-hid/node-hid/issues/561

+## Missing information / help wanted 🕵️‍♀️

+The project is already usable in production, however some pieces of documentation are still scarce.
+Feel free to open a PR if you can help with any of the items below:

+1. **Device matrix** – a table that documents which features work on every BlinkStick model (Nano, Strip, Flex, Pro…).
+2. **LED channel / mode reference** – hands-on explanation of the low-level `setMode`, `setChannel` helpers and how they relate to the hardware.
+3. **Standalone CLI**
+4. **Animation cookbook** – ready-to-copy recipes such as breathing, rainbow cycles, theatre chase, progress bars, etc.
+5. **Troubleshooting on Windows** – the `udev` paragraph covers Linux, but Windows quirks and Zadig drivers need love too.

+Your contributions are highly appreciated! 🙏

 ## Permission problems